Breaking Down Adidas' Genius NIL Stunt + Doug Edert

-The Petcash Post is a daily newsletter breaking down the business of athletes, sports, and NIL.
+Profluence is a weekly newsletter breaking down the business of athletes, sports, and NIL.

-Read weekly by athletes, coaches, business executives, and fans, The Petcash Post has become a go-to resource for more than 23,000 people — join here for FREE
+Read weekly by athletes, coaches, business executives, and fans, Profluence has become a go-to resource for more than 27,000 people — join here for FREE

 Adidas recently came out with one of the smartest marketing campaigns to date.

 Their new NIL program allows college athletes to be brand ambassadors at universities sponsored by Adidas.